';

 OVERVIEW OF THE CASE

-On 20 January 2025, twenty-five survivors and families of victims who were forcibly disappeared or killed during South Africa’s fight for democracy have filed a court application against the President and the government.
+On 20 January 2025, twenty-five survivors and families of victims who were forcibly disappeared or killed during South Africa’s fight for democracy filed a court application against the President and the government.
 They are seeking constitutional damages for the political suppression of the apartheid-era cases referred to the National Prosecuting Authority following the Truth and Reconciliation Commission (TRC).

 On 20 January 2025, twenty-five families and survivors of apartheid-era crimes brought an application in the Pretoria High Court against President Cyril Ramaphosa and his government, seeking constitutional damages for the government’s gross failure to adequately investigate and prosecute apartheid-era political crimes following the Truth and Reconciliation Commission (TRC) process.